JDuwarahavidyan/Advanced-RFID-Based-Footstep-Power-Harvesting-and-Charging-System/README.md

 1. A. Babu, *“Advanced Footstep Power Generation System”*, Instructables, 2017.
 2. S. Panghate, *“Advanced Footstep Power Generation System using RFID for Charging”*, IRJET, 2020.

----

-## 🖋️ License
-This project is created as part of an academic requirement and is open for educational and non-commercial use.
-© 2024 University of Ruhuna – Group 07, EE6304.